Stable homotopy groups of spheres: From dimension 0 to 90: The algebraic Novikov spectral sequence

 \chapter{The algebraic Novikov spectral sequence}

 Consider the cofiber sequence

 where $C\tau$ is the cofiber of $\tau$.
 The inclusion $i$ of the bottom cell and projection $p$ to the top cell are tools for comparing the $\C$-motivic Adams spectral sequence for $S^{0,0}$ to the $\C$-motivic Adams spectral sequence for $C\tau$.
-In \cite{Isaksen14c}, we analyzed both spectral sequences simultaneously, playing the structure of each against the other in order to obtain more detailed information about both.
-Then we used the structure of the homotopy of $C\tau$ to reverse-engineer the structure of the classical Adams-Novikov spectral sequence.
+In \cite{Isaksen14c}, the first author analyzed both spectral sequences simultaneously, playing the structure of each against the other in order to obtain more detailed information about both.
+Then the structure of the homotopy of $C\tau$ was used to reverse-engineer the structure of the classical Adams-Novikov spectral sequence.

-In this manuscript, we use $C\tau$ in a different, more powerful way, because we have a deeper understanding of the connection between the homotopy of $C\tau$ and the structure of the classical Adams-Novikov spectral sequence.
-Namely, the $\C$-motivic spectrum $C\tau$ is an $E_\infty$-ring spectrum \cite{Gheorghe18} (here $E_\infty$ is used in the naive sense, not in some enriched motivic sense).
-Moreover, with appropriate finiteness conditions, the homotopy category of $C\tau$-modules is equivalent to the category of $BP_*BP$-comodules \cite{GWX18} \cite{Krause18}.
+In this manuscript, we use $C\tau$ in a different, much more powerful way, because we have a deeper understanding of the connection between the homotopy of $C\tau$ and the structure of the classical Adams-Novikov spectral sequence.
+Namely, the $\C$-motivic spectrum $C\tau$ is an $E_\infty$-ring spectrum \cite{Gheorghe18}. \revv{ Here we are referring to the classical $E_\infty$-operad that parametrizes homotopy-coherent commutative multiplications.}

+Moreover, the homotopy category of $C\tau$-modules is equivalent to \revv{Hovey's stable derived category} of $BP_*BP$-comodules \cite{GWX18} \cite{Krause18}.
 By considering endomorphisms of unit objects, this comparison of homotopy categories gives a structured explanation for the identification of the homotopy of $C\tau$ and the classical Adams-Novikov $E_2$-page.

 From a computational perspective, there is an even better connection.
-Namely, the algebraic Novikov spectral sequence for computing the Adams-Novikov $E_2$-page \cite{Novikov67} \cite{Miller75} is identical to the $\C$-motivic Adams spectral sequence for computing the homotopy of $C\tau$.
+Namely, the algebraic Novikov spectral sequence for computing the Adams-Novikov $E_2$-page \cite{Novikov67} \cite{Miller75} is identical to the $\C$-motivic Adams spectral sequence for computing the homotopy of $C\tau$ \cite{GWX18}.
 This rather shocking, and incredibly powerful, identification of spectral sequences allows us to transform purely algebraic computations directly into information about Adams differentials for $C\tau$.
 Finally, naturality along the inclusion $i$ of the bottom cell and along the projection $p$ to the top cell allows us to deduce information about Adams differentials for $S^{0,0}$.

 Due to the large quantity of data, we do not explicitly describe the structure of the Adams spectral sequence for $C\tau$ in this manuscript.
 We refer the interested reader to the charts in \cite{IWX19}, which provide details in a graphical form.